Qovery/qovery-client-go/docs/ApplicationAdvancedSettings.md

 HasNetworkIngressEnableStickySession returns a boolean if a field has been set.

-### GetReadinessProbeType

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeType() string`

-GetReadinessProbeType returns the ReadinessProbeType field if non-nil, zero value otherwise.

-### GetReadinessProbeTypeOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeTypeOk() (*string, bool)`

-GetReadinessProbeTypeOk returns a tuple with the ReadinessProbeType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbeType

-`func (o *ApplicationAdvancedSettings) SetReadinessProbeType(v string)`

-SetReadinessProbeType sets ReadinessProbeType field to given value.

-### HasReadinessProbeType

-`func (o *ApplicationAdvancedSettings) HasReadinessProbeType() bool`

-HasReadinessProbeType returns a boolean if a field has been set.

-### GetReadinessProbeHttpGetPath

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeHttpGetPath() string`

-GetReadinessProbeHttpGetPath returns the ReadinessProbeHttpGetPath field if non-nil, zero value otherwise.

-### GetReadinessProbeHttpGetPathOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeHttpGetPathOk() (*string, bool)`

-GetReadinessProbeHttpGetPathOk returns a tuple with the ReadinessProbeHttpGetPath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbeHttpGetPath

-`func (o *ApplicationAdvancedSettings) SetReadinessProbeHttpGetPath(v string)`

-SetReadinessProbeHttpGetPath sets ReadinessProbeHttpGetPath field to given value.

-### HasReadinessProbeHttpGetPath

-`func (o *ApplicationAdvancedSettings) HasReadinessProbeHttpGetPath() bool`

-HasReadinessProbeHttpGetPath returns a boolean if a field has been set.

-### GetReadinessProbeInitialDelaySeconds

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeInitialDelaySeconds() int32`

-GetReadinessProbeInitialDelaySeconds returns the ReadinessProbeInitialDelaySeconds field if non-nil, zero value otherwise.

-### GetReadinessProbeInitialDelaySecondsOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeInitialDelaySecondsOk() (*int32, bool)`

-GetReadinessProbeInitialDelaySecondsOk returns a tuple with the ReadinessProbeInitialDelaySeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbeInitialDelaySeconds

-`func (o *ApplicationAdvancedSettings) SetReadinessProbeInitialDelaySeconds(v int32)`

-SetReadinessProbeInitialDelaySeconds sets ReadinessProbeInitialDelaySeconds field to given value.

-### HasReadinessProbeInitialDelaySeconds

-`func (o *ApplicationAdvancedSettings) HasReadinessProbeInitialDelaySeconds() bool`

-HasReadinessProbeInitialDelaySeconds returns a boolean if a field has been set.

-### GetReadinessProbePeriodSeconds

-`func (o *ApplicationAdvancedSettings) GetReadinessProbePeriodSeconds() int32`

-GetReadinessProbePeriodSeconds returns the ReadinessProbePeriodSeconds field if non-nil, zero value otherwise.

-### GetReadinessProbePeriodSecondsOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbePeriodSecondsOk() (*int32, bool)`

-GetReadinessProbePeriodSecondsOk returns a tuple with the ReadinessProbePeriodSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbePeriodSeconds

-`func (o *ApplicationAdvancedSettings) SetReadinessProbePeriodSeconds(v int32)`

-SetReadinessProbePeriodSeconds sets ReadinessProbePeriodSeconds field to given value.

-### HasReadinessProbePeriodSeconds

-`func (o *ApplicationAdvancedSettings) HasReadinessProbePeriodSeconds() bool`

-HasReadinessProbePeriodSeconds returns a boolean if a field has been set.

-### GetReadinessProbeTimeoutSeconds

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeTimeoutSeconds() int32`

-GetReadinessProbeTimeoutSeconds returns the ReadinessProbeTimeoutSeconds field if non-nil, zero value otherwise.

-### GetReadinessProbeTimeoutSecondsOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeTimeoutSecondsOk() (*int32, bool)`

-GetReadinessProbeTimeoutSecondsOk returns a tuple with the ReadinessProbeTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbeTimeoutSeconds

-`func (o *ApplicationAdvancedSettings) SetReadinessProbeTimeoutSeconds(v int32)`

-SetReadinessProbeTimeoutSeconds sets ReadinessProbeTimeoutSeconds field to given value.

-### HasReadinessProbeTimeoutSeconds

-`func (o *ApplicationAdvancedSettings) HasReadinessProbeTimeoutSeconds() bool`

-HasReadinessProbeTimeoutSeconds returns a boolean if a field has been set.

-### GetReadinessProbeSuccessThreshold

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeSuccessThreshold() int32`

-GetReadinessProbeSuccessThreshold returns the ReadinessProbeSuccessThreshold field if non-nil, zero value otherwise.

-### GetReadinessProbeSuccessThresholdOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeSuccessThresholdOk() (*int32, bool)`

-GetReadinessProbeSuccessThresholdOk returns a tuple with the ReadinessProbeSuccessThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbeSuccessThreshold

-`func (o *ApplicationAdvancedSettings) SetReadinessProbeSuccessThreshold(v int32)`

-SetReadinessProbeSuccessThreshold sets ReadinessProbeSuccessThreshold field to given value.

-### HasReadinessProbeSuccessThreshold

-`func (o *ApplicationAdvancedSettings) HasReadinessProbeSuccessThreshold() bool`

-HasReadinessProbeSuccessThreshold returns a boolean if a field has been set.

-### GetReadinessProbeFailureThreshold

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeFailureThreshold() int32`

-GetReadinessProbeFailureThreshold returns the ReadinessProbeFailureThreshold field if non-nil, zero value otherwise.

-### GetReadinessProbeFailureThresholdOk

-`func (o *ApplicationAdvancedSettings) GetReadinessProbeFailureThresholdOk() (*int32, bool)`

-GetReadinessProbeFailureThresholdOk returns a tuple with the ReadinessProbeFailureThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadinessProbeFailureThreshold

-`func (o *ApplicationAdvancedSettings) SetReadinessProbeFailureThreshold(v int32)`

-SetReadinessProbeFailureThreshold sets ReadinessProbeFailureThreshold field to given value.

-### HasReadinessProbeFailureThreshold

-`func (o *ApplicationAdvancedSettings) HasReadinessProbeFailureThreshold() bool`

-HasReadinessProbeFailureThreshold returns a boolean if a field has been set.

-### GetLivenessProbeType

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeType() string`

-GetLivenessProbeType returns the LivenessProbeType field if non-nil, zero value otherwise.

-### GetLivenessProbeTypeOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeTypeOk() (*string, bool)`

-GetLivenessProbeTypeOk returns a tuple with the LivenessProbeType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbeType

-`func (o *ApplicationAdvancedSettings) SetLivenessProbeType(v string)`

-SetLivenessProbeType sets LivenessProbeType field to given value.

-### HasLivenessProbeType

-`func (o *ApplicationAdvancedSettings) HasLivenessProbeType() bool`

-HasLivenessProbeType returns a boolean if a field has been set.

-### GetLivenessProbeHttpGetPath

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeHttpGetPath() string`

-GetLivenessProbeHttpGetPath returns the LivenessProbeHttpGetPath field if non-nil, zero value otherwise.

-### GetLivenessProbeHttpGetPathOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeHttpGetPathOk() (*string, bool)`

-GetLivenessProbeHttpGetPathOk returns a tuple with the LivenessProbeHttpGetPath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbeHttpGetPath

-`func (o *ApplicationAdvancedSettings) SetLivenessProbeHttpGetPath(v string)`

-SetLivenessProbeHttpGetPath sets LivenessProbeHttpGetPath field to given value.

-### HasLivenessProbeHttpGetPath

-`func (o *ApplicationAdvancedSettings) HasLivenessProbeHttpGetPath() bool`

-HasLivenessProbeHttpGetPath returns a boolean if a field has been set.

-### GetLivenessProbeInitialDelaySeconds

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeInitialDelaySeconds() int32`

-GetLivenessProbeInitialDelaySeconds returns the LivenessProbeInitialDelaySeconds field if non-nil, zero value otherwise.

-### GetLivenessProbeInitialDelaySecondsOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeInitialDelaySecondsOk() (*int32, bool)`

-GetLivenessProbeInitialDelaySecondsOk returns a tuple with the LivenessProbeInitialDelaySeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbeInitialDelaySeconds

-`func (o *ApplicationAdvancedSettings) SetLivenessProbeInitialDelaySeconds(v int32)`

-SetLivenessProbeInitialDelaySeconds sets LivenessProbeInitialDelaySeconds field to given value.

-### HasLivenessProbeInitialDelaySeconds

-`func (o *ApplicationAdvancedSettings) HasLivenessProbeInitialDelaySeconds() bool`

-HasLivenessProbeInitialDelaySeconds returns a boolean if a field has been set.

-### GetLivenessProbePeriodSeconds

-`func (o *ApplicationAdvancedSettings) GetLivenessProbePeriodSeconds() int32`

-GetLivenessProbePeriodSeconds returns the LivenessProbePeriodSeconds field if non-nil, zero value otherwise.

-### GetLivenessProbePeriodSecondsOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbePeriodSecondsOk() (*int32, bool)`

-GetLivenessProbePeriodSecondsOk returns a tuple with the LivenessProbePeriodSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbePeriodSeconds

-`func (o *ApplicationAdvancedSettings) SetLivenessProbePeriodSeconds(v int32)`

-SetLivenessProbePeriodSeconds sets LivenessProbePeriodSeconds field to given value.

-### HasLivenessProbePeriodSeconds

-`func (o *ApplicationAdvancedSettings) HasLivenessProbePeriodSeconds() bool`

-HasLivenessProbePeriodSeconds returns a boolean if a field has been set.

-### GetLivenessProbeTimeoutSeconds

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeTimeoutSeconds() int32`

-GetLivenessProbeTimeoutSeconds returns the LivenessProbeTimeoutSeconds field if non-nil, zero value otherwise.

-### GetLivenessProbeTimeoutSecondsOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeTimeoutSecondsOk() (*int32, bool)`

-GetLivenessProbeTimeoutSecondsOk returns a tuple with the LivenessProbeTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbeTimeoutSeconds

-`func (o *ApplicationAdvancedSettings) SetLivenessProbeTimeoutSeconds(v int32)`

-SetLivenessProbeTimeoutSeconds sets LivenessProbeTimeoutSeconds field to given value.

-### HasLivenessProbeTimeoutSeconds

-`func (o *ApplicationAdvancedSettings) HasLivenessProbeTimeoutSeconds() bool`

-HasLivenessProbeTimeoutSeconds returns a boolean if a field has been set.

-### GetLivenessProbeSuccessThreshold

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeSuccessThreshold() int32`

-GetLivenessProbeSuccessThreshold returns the LivenessProbeSuccessThreshold field if non-nil, zero value otherwise.

-### GetLivenessProbeSuccessThresholdOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeSuccessThresholdOk() (*int32, bool)`

-GetLivenessProbeSuccessThresholdOk returns a tuple with the LivenessProbeSuccessThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbeSuccessThreshold

-`func (o *ApplicationAdvancedSettings) SetLivenessProbeSuccessThreshold(v int32)`

-SetLivenessProbeSuccessThreshold sets LivenessProbeSuccessThreshold field to given value.

-### HasLivenessProbeSuccessThreshold

-`func (o *ApplicationAdvancedSettings) HasLivenessProbeSuccessThreshold() bool`

-HasLivenessProbeSuccessThreshold returns a boolean if a field has been set.

-### GetLivenessProbeFailureThreshold

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeFailureThreshold() int32`

-GetLivenessProbeFailureThreshold returns the LivenessProbeFailureThreshold field if non-nil, zero value otherwise.

-### GetLivenessProbeFailureThresholdOk

-`func (o *ApplicationAdvancedSettings) GetLivenessProbeFailureThresholdOk() (*int32, bool)`

-GetLivenessProbeFailureThresholdOk returns a tuple with the LivenessProbeFailureThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLivenessProbeFailureThreshold

-`func (o *ApplicationAdvancedSettings) SetLivenessProbeFailureThreshold(v int32)`

-SetLivenessProbeFailureThreshold sets LivenessProbeFailureThreshold field to given value.

-### HasLivenessProbeFailureThreshold

-`func (o *ApplicationAdvancedSettings) HasLivenessProbeFailureThreshold() bool`

-HasLivenessProbeFailureThreshold returns a boolean if a field has been set.
+### GetNetworkIngressGrpcSendTimeoutSeconds

+`func (o *ApplicationAdvancedSettings) GetNetworkIngressGrpcSendTimeoutSeconds() int32`

+GetNetworkIngressGrpcSendTimeoutSeconds returns the NetworkIngressGrpcSendTimeoutSeconds field if non-nil, zero value otherwise.

+### GetNetworkIngressGrpcSendTimeoutSecondsOk

+`func (o *ApplicationAdvancedSettings) GetNetworkIngressGrpcSendTimeoutSecondsOk() (*int32, bool)`

+GetNetworkIngressGrpcSendTimeoutSecondsOk returns a tuple with the NetworkIngressGrpcSendTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkIngressGrpcSendTimeoutSeconds

+`func (o *ApplicationAdvancedSettings) SetNetworkIngressGrpcSendTimeoutSeconds(v int32)`

+SetNetworkIngressGrpcSendTimeoutSeconds sets NetworkIngressGrpcSendTimeoutSeconds field to given value.

+### HasNetworkIngressGrpcSendTimeoutSeconds

+`func (o *ApplicationAdvancedSettings) HasNetworkIngressGrpcSendTimeoutSeconds() bool`

+HasNetworkIngressGrpcSendTimeoutSeconds returns a boolean if a field has been set.

+### GetNetworkIngressGrpcReadTimeoutSeconds

+`func (o *ApplicationAdvancedSettings) GetNetworkIngressGrpcReadTimeoutSeconds() int32`

+GetNetworkIngressGrpcReadTimeoutSeconds returns the NetworkIngressGrpcReadTimeoutSeconds field if non-nil, zero value otherwise.

+### GetNetworkIngressGrpcReadTimeoutSecondsOk

+`func (o *ApplicationAdvancedSettings) GetNetworkIngressGrpcReadTimeoutSecondsOk() (*int32, bool)`

+GetNetworkIngressGrpcReadTimeoutSecondsOk returns a tuple with the NetworkIngressGrpcReadTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkIngressGrpcReadTimeoutSeconds

+`func (o *ApplicationAdvancedSettings) SetNetworkIngressGrpcReadTimeoutSeconds(v int32)`

+SetNetworkIngressGrpcReadTimeoutSeconds sets NetworkIngressGrpcReadTimeoutSeconds field to given value.

+### HasNetworkIngressGrpcReadTimeoutSeconds

+`func (o *ApplicationAdvancedSettings) HasNetworkIngressGrpcReadTimeoutSeconds() bool`

+HasNetworkIngressGrpcReadTimeoutSeconds returns a boolean if a field has been set.

 ### GetHpaCpuAverageUtilizationPercent